Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

   $mvn exec:java localhost:9092 Flights
 ```

-Where *localhost:9092* is the bootstrap string for connecting to kafka and for which the same considerations madea bove apply. `Flights` is the topic name used to produce the mesage with simulated flights info.
+Where *localhost:9092* is the bootstrap string for connecting to Kafka and for which the same considerations madea bove apply. `Flights` is the topic name used to produce the mesage with simulated flights info.

 ### Client to use with this demo